Southeast Minnesota: Economy

 Healthcare, manufacturing, and agriculture feature prominently in Southeast Minnesota.
 Rochester is home to Mayo Clinic, and more than one in four workers in the region were employed in healthcare as of May 2025.
 As of September 2024, 21.9% of statewide employment in Food Manufacturing was in the Southeast region, with animal slaughtering and processing leading in terms of number of jobs.

 Politics

 Southeast Minnesota is part of the state's first and second congressional districts.
 Culturally, it is distinct from the Twin Cities in being generally more conservative and staid, with several more diverse areas, such as the college towns of Northfield and Winona.
 However, the area has become more diverse and more politically competitive.

 Until 2006, the state's only Independence Party legislator was from Southeast Minnesota, Sheila Kiscaden (IP-Rochester, now DFL-Rochester).
 Formerly a Republican, Kiscaden is now officially a member of the Minnesota Democratic-Farmer-Labor Party.
 The area is one of several distinct regions of Minnesota.

-Additionally, Democratic gubernatorial candidate Tim Waltz won the first congressional district in 2018.
+Additionally, future Democratic Governor Tim Walz won the First District Congressional seat in 2006; he ultimately served six terms in the US House.
+He returned to Minnesota to run successfully for Governor in 2018.
+Walz was reelected in 2022 and is now in the final year of his second term.
+Nominated as the Democratic candidate for Vice-President, as the running mate of Kamala Harris who eventually lost to Donald Trump, Walz had considered running for a third term as Governor, but in part due to the political fallout over fraud allegations, some of which proved to be true, though apparently not connected to Walz, he later decided not to seek a third term.